wooyang2018/svp-blockchain/README.md

 cd tests && go run .
 ```

 The start command for each local node is displayed directly to the console as follows.
-Now, you can open 7 Shell windows
-and start each node in turn.
+Now, you can open 7 shell windows and start each node in turn.

 ### Remote Mode